NuclearQuads/nuclearquads.github.io/piossetup.md

 ## Select the OS
 If you never plan to plug in a monitor, use a Lite version.

-If you're using a Pi Zero, 1, or 2, you need a 32-bit OS.
+If you're using a Pi Zero 1, Pi 1, or Pi 2, you need a 32-bit OS.
 Otherwise use 64-bit.

 ## Select the options